 Color is not the only method to add visual interest to your home.
 Implementing varying textures and patterns into your design can also turn an ordinary space into a unique space.

 A product that is once again beginning to trend that can offer both texture and great patterns is wallpaper.
 Many people think of wallpaper in terms of what they saw at grandma’s house years ago, but wallpaper has come a long way since then, especially with technology such as digital printing.
-For texture, you can look to embossed, grass cloth, linen, and even natural bamboo.
+For texture, you can look to embossed, grasscloth, linen, and even natural bamboo.
 For patterns, the choices are virtually limitless.
-Examples of patterned wallpaper includes geometric, floral, and strips.
+Examples of patterned wallpaper include geometric, floral, and strips.
 With the advent of digital printing, there are wallpapers that can effectively reproduce the look of brick, stone, and just about anything else you can imagine.
 Additionally, wallpapers such as flock wallpaper combine both texture and pattern by adhering fabrics or fibers, such as velvet, to the paper in the form of a pattern.

 Tile is another great way to incorporate interesting patterns into your room design.
 As mentioned in our post on kitchen design trends, selecting a shaped white tile instead of the standard rectangular subway tile can add subtle interest.
 If you want more “wow” factor, you can select a tile with a painted or printed pattern.

 When it comes to wood flooring, AFT Construction has been seeing a move towards lighter wood finishes such as a bleached or washed wood look, gray tones, and blonde tones.
 In fact, we have incorporated these lighter finishes in many of our recent AFT Construction projects.
 One reason for this trend is lighter finishes make rooms feel bigger and more open, which compliments the open-floor concept mentioned earlier.
 While darker tones are still a good option, there has been a move away from the red and orange undertones and more towards to the darker browns.
-Another trend in terms of finish, has been the move towards a more natural matte or satin finish rather than the high-gloss finishes we often used to see.
+Another trend in terms of finish has been the move towards a more natural matte or satin finish rather than the high-gloss finishes we often used to see.
 These types of flatter sheens are both easier to maintain and do a better job of hiding scratches, dust, and other imperfections.

 We are not just seeing new trends in colors, but also in the size of the planks.
 Wider planks have been trending and will continue to do so for 2018.
 Instead of 4-inch wide planks, many people are opting for 6-inch and even 8-inch planks.
 As with the lighter tones, wider planks can help the room feel bigger.

-Another big trend in flooring is the expansion of porcelain tile that is made to look like wood.
+Another big trend in flooring is the expansion of the porcelain tile that is made to look like wood.
 Manufacturers have done an outstanding job with their ability to accurately reproduce the look of real wood.
 In fact, the products have become so good that many people have a difficult time differentiating between the porcelain tile and real wood by looks alone.
 The benefit of using porcelain tile is you get the look of wood in a much more durable product that requires much less maintenance.